-Moalosi Bonsmara’s first production auction, a landmark event for many more to come - ProAgri
+Moalosi Bonsmara’s first production auction, a landmark event for many more to come

 - The highest price for a pregnant heifer was R26 000, with an average of R24 710.

-- Open heifers highest bid went for R15 000 and averaged R13 783 for the category.
+- Open heifers’ highest bid went for R15 000 and averaged R13 783 for the category.

-“The best advice I could give to upcoming farmers would be to invest in the Bonsmara breed; they are easily adaptable, have good temperaments, and have an all-around great return on investments,”says Duncan.
+“The best advice I could give to upcoming farmers would be to invest in the Bonsmara breed; they are easily adaptable, have good temperaments, and have an all-around great return on investments,” says Duncan.

 Duncan started his journey in 2003, when he borrowed money and bought himself five cows.
 By 2007, he had a herd of 60 Bonsmara breeding cows, had learned every aspect of breeding fully through interacting with experts like Arthur de Villiers, Christopher Melamu, and Wessel van Wyk, and it all took flight from there.
 Today he successfully runs his stud herd on 2 850ha in the Kgalagadi area outside Vryburg.